 There are two types of communication among the tasks, local and global.
 Local communication is when a task needs values from a small number of other tasks.
 Global communication is when a great many tasks must contribute data to perform a computation.
 We will not represent global communication by channels between tasks, because it does not help us when analyzing the design.
-Local communications will be represented by directed edges between the task nodes; a transfer from a task $T_1$ to a task $T_2$ will be drawn as an edge from $T_1$ to $T_2$ .
+Local communications will be represented by directed edges between the task nodes; a transfer from a task T_1 to a task T_2 will be drawn as an edge from T_1 to T_2 .

 We will see that sometimes the communication pattern is very structured and regular, forming something like a binary tree or a two-dimensional grid, especially when it results from a domain decomposition.
 Figure 3.7 shows a structured communication pattern.
-Sometimes it will be far less structured, as would be the case for the problems shown in Figures 3.8 and 3.9.
+Sometimes it will be far less structured, as would be the case for the problem shown in Figure 3.8.
 Processing a 3D model for display on a graphics device involves many steps, some of which are applied to each vertex in the original model.
 If the partitioning assigns a unique task to each vertex, because vertices have an irregular pattern and varying numbers of neighboring vertices, the communication pattern will be unstructured.